Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-In the case where $X$ is a compact cube complex and $\mathcal I=\emptyset$ (i.e. in the \emph{purely cubical} case), the failure of $\pi_1X$ to be hyperbolic corresponds to large complete bipartite subgraphs of the \emph{contact graph} -- the intersection graph of the hyperplane-carriers -- of $\widetilde X$, as shown independently in~\cite{Hagen:quasi_arb} and~\cite{Chepoi:median}; the space $\hyp$ obtained from $\widetilde X$ by coning off the hyperplane-carriers is always hyperbolic~\cite{Hagen:quasi_arb}.
-In~\cite{BHS:HHS_I}, it is shown that under natural extra hypotheses, the action of $\pi_1X$ on $\hyp$ is acylindrical, while in any case any $g\in\pi_1X$ acting loxodromically on~$\hyp$ actually acts as a WPD element in the sense of~\cite{BestvinaFujiwara} (see also Definition~\ref{defn:wpd} below); together with results in~\cite{Hagen:boundary} characterizing the loxodromic isometries of $\hyp$, and a result of Osin connecting WPD elements to acylindricity~\cite{Osin:acyl}, this implies the virtually cyclic/product/acylindrically hyperbolic trichotomy of Theorem~\ref{thmi:main} in the case where $\mathcal I=\emptyset$.
-This trichotomy (in the purely cubical case) also follows from the Caprace-Sageev rank-rigidity theorem~\cite{CapraceSageev:rank_rigidity} and general results about groups acting on CAT(0) spaces and containing rank-one elements~\cite{Osin:acyl,Sisto:contracting}, although the first argument seems more amenable to generalization along the lines of Theorem~\ref{thmi:main} (since that is what we do in the present paper).
+\begin{rem}[The purely cubical case] In the ``purely cubical'' case, where $\mathcal I=\emptyset$, Theorem~\ref{thmi:main} says that the fundamental group of a compact nonpositively curved cube complex $X$ is either elementary or acylindrically hyperbolic, unless the universal cover of $X$ contains a $\pi_1X$--invariant convex subcomplex decomposing as a product with unbounded factors.
+This also follows from various results in the literature.
+In~\cite{BHS:HHS_I}, it is shown that, under natural extra hypotheses, the action of $\pi_1X$ on the contact graph $\contact\widetilde X$ is acylindrical, and $\contact\widetilde X$ is unbounded in the absence of an invariant product subcomplex.
+Even without the extra hypotheses, any $g\in\pi_1X$ acting loxodromically on $\contact\widetilde X$ actually acts as a WPD element in the sense of~\cite{BestvinaFujiwara}, by~\cite[Proposition 5.1]{BHS:HHS_I}.
+Together with results in~\cite{Hagen:boundary} characterizing the loxodromic isometries of $\contact\widetilde X$, and a result of Osin connecting WPD elements to acylindricity~\cite{Osin:acyl}, this implies the virtually cyclic/product/acylindrically hyperbolic trichotomy of Theorem~\ref{thmi:main} in the case where $\mathcal I=\emptyset$.
+This trichotomy, in the purely cubical case, also follows from the Caprace-Sageev rank rigidity theorem~\cite{CapraceSageev:rank_rigidity} and general results about groups acting on CAT(0) spaces and containing rank one elements~\cite{Osin:acyl,Sisto:contracting}.

+In the case where $\mathcal I=\emptyset$, our proof of Theorem~\ref{thmi:main} reduces to a proof that elements that are loxodromic on the contact graph act as WPD elements, along similar lines to the proof in~\cite{BHS:HHS_I}. \end{rem}

+\begin{rem}[Classical and graphical cases] The comparison with the acylindrical hyperbolicity result of Gruber-Sisto, for graphical small cancellation groups (as formulated in~\cite{Gruber:thesis}), is interesting; our results about cubical small cancellation groups do not follow from corresponding results about graphical small cancellation presentations, since the latter viewpoint does not fully account for high-dimensional cubes.